 Another great feature of Forwardme is their Personal Shopper service.
-If there are specific items you want to purchase from a US store but they don't offer international shipping, Forwardme can act as your personal shopper.
+If there are specific items you want to purchase from a US store but they don't offer international shipping, Forwardme can act as your personal shopper or if you cannot complete the purchase due to location on websites like Mercari.
 They will purchase the items on your behalf and then ship them directly to you.

 Forwardme has some of the most competitive prices in the industry.
 They have partnerships with major shipping carriers, allowing them to negotiate discounted rates for their customers.
 This means that when you ship with Forwardme, you can expect to pay less than if you were to use traditional shipping methods.

 One of the biggest advantages of using Forwardme is that they handle all the paperwork associated with international shipping.
 This includes customs forms and any other necessary documentation.
 This saves you time and ensures that your shipments comply with all regulations.

 In conclusion, this article has provided a comprehensive overview of shipping options to Singapore.
 It has explored major shipping services, compared the cheapest shipping methods, discussed customs and taxes, and provided essential shipping information and tips.
 It has covered prohibited and restricted items, as well as fulfillment solutions and third-party logistics.